-Some honeymoon registries run more like a traditional registry, but instead of blenders and towels, you register for a shore excursion or airline tickets.
+Detail really comes into play with a honeymoon registry (also called a honeyfund!).
+Some honeymoon registries are like the gift lists you and your guests known, but instead of blenders and towels you register for a shore excursion or airline tickets.
 Other honeymoon registries seem more like a cash registry, with a general fund going towards a honeymoon.
 The former is definitely more interesting for your guests.
 Buying you a train ticket from Venice to Tuscany is infinitely more rewarding than just writing you a check.
 Go into as much detail as you can to make your honeymoon registry feel like an interactive experience between you and your guests.

 What if I also want a traditional registry?

 You and your fiancé love to travel, and you certainly are looking forward to a dream honeymoon.
 But looking around your house, you could probably use a few household goods.
 Some couples shy away from more than one registry because they don't want it to look like a gift grab, but registering at multiple places can often make things easier on your guests.
 Perhaps they prefer to buy you something tangible rather than an experience, or maybe they want to go shopping at a store, rather than peruse online.
 Both registries should feature items at multiple price points so that guests can find you something they are excited about that is within their budget.

 How do I handle guests that feel like a honeymoon registry is asking for cash?

 Honeymoon registries still aren't the norm for many people, especially older relatives and more traditional families.
 If someone feels that a honeymoon registry is rude, they might express that to your family or wedding party members (they probably won't speak directly to you).
 Encourage your "representatives" to explain that a honeymoon registry is the chance to share in the ultimate gift—lots of good memories (and they should remind the "offended" guest that any gift they want to give—on or off the registry—will be received with gratitude).